j8ipg/Electricity-task-1/README.md

 | Button 2 | D3         | LED 2 | D6        |
 | Button 3 | D4         | LED 3 | D7        |

-> **Note:** Each button is connected to GND through a 10kΩ pull-down resistor.
+> **Note:** Each button should be connected with a 10kΩ pull-down resistor to GND.
-> LEDs are connected in series with 220Ω resistors to protect them from excess current.
+> LEDs are connected in series with 220Ω resistors to limit current.

-##7.
-How It Works
+## 7. How It Works
-When a button is pressed, the Arduino detects a HIGH signal on the corresponding pin.
-This triggers the connected LED pin to go HIGH, turning the LED on.
-Once the button is released, the signal goes LOW and the LED turns off.
-This is a direct mapping of digital input to output.
+Each time a push button is pressed, the Arduino reads a HIGH signal on the corresponding pin.
+It responds by sending a HIGH output to the connected LED pin, lighting up the LED.
+Releasing the button sends a LOW signal, turning off the LED.
+This logic provides instant feedback for button interaction.

-##8.
-How to Upload
+## 8. How to Upload
-1-Open the Arduino IDE.
+1. Open the Arduino IDE.

-2-Connect your Arduino Uno to your computer via USB.
+2. Connect your Arduino Uno to your computer via USB.

-3-Paste the code above into a new sketch.
+3. Copy and paste the code from section 9 into a new sketch.

-4-Select the correct board and COM port under the Tools menu.
+4. Select the correct board and COM port from the **Tools** menu.

-5-Click the Upload button (right arrow icon).
+5. Click the **Upload** button.

-6-Press the buttons to see the LEDs light up in real time!
+6. Press each button to see the respective LED turn ON/OFF.

 ## 9. Arduino Code